irkules/randompantry/README.md

 - Version 2.0
     - Asynchronous Random Pantry with Celery and Honcho!
     - Addition of Angular
-    - Removal of User and Recipe creation feature
+    - Migration to Global User
     - Addition of Database Cache
-    - Replacement of SVD with SVD++ for Recommendations
     - Addition of Model Tuning feature
+    - Addition of RecipeNet (A Recipe Recommender using Keras)

 ## Reference Papers
 - Francesco Ricci, Lior Rokach, Bracha Shapira, and Paul B. Kantor.
 Recommender Systems Handbook.
 1st edition, 2010.